 It is not recommended that you use a standard sheet since the excess fabric can be a suffocation hazard for small children.

-While it is very similar to the Dream on Me Aden — similar design and can be converted into a twin bed, comparable pricing, and easy to assemble — the fact that DaVinci offers a conversion kit won us over.
+While it is very similar to the Dream on Me Aden — similar design and can be converted into a twin bed, comparable pricing, and is easy to assemble — the fact that DaVinci offers a conversion kit won us over.
 It is a great choice for your baby’s nursery.

 Read more posts on nursery accessories: